-The project focused on three major aspects of allocution at sentencing: agency implementation of the allocution right, the utilization of the right by victims, and victims' knowledge of and reactions to the right.
-In order to obtain the views of both agency officials and crime victims, project staff conducted two surveys.
-One was a statewide agency survey of probation departments. district attorneys, victim/witness assistance programs, and presiding judges of the Superior Courts.
+The project focused on three major aspects of allocution at agency implementation of the allocution right, the sentencing: utilization of the right by victims, and victims' knowledge of and reactions to the right.
+In order to obtain the views of both agency officials and crime victims, project staff conducted two One was a statewide agency survey of probation surveys. attorneys, victim/witness departments, district assistance programs, and presiding judges of the Superior Courts.
 The other was a survey of victims in felony cases that had resulted in conviction and sentencing.
-The victim survey was conducted in three counties: Alameda, Fresno, and Sacramento. included both victims who had appeared at sentencing hearings and those who had not.
+The victim survey was conducted in Alameda, Fresno, and Sacramento. three counties: The sample included both victims who had appeared at sentencing hearings and those who had not.